Kihumba/private-/Phase-C/PHP-Learning-Outcomes/Curriculum/Module 4 - Callbacks and Closures/README.md

-# Module 4: Callbacks and Closures - KBBs
+# Module 4: Callbacks and Closures

 **Summary:**
-The learning outcomes expected of a fellow that has covered this module are as follows:
-- Callbacks and closures in PHP and their applications.
-- Practical applications of Callables in PHP like in the array_walk() function.
-- Application of callbacks and closures in modern day PHP frameworks.

-The following are the Outputs, Knowledge, Behaviors, and Beliefs for Callbacks and Closures.
+Callbacks and Closures are used in modern day PHP frameworks when it does not make sense to define a function.
+The Fellow with this skill effectively implements both callbacks and closures in their PHP programming.

 ## **Outputs**
 ----------
-After attaining this skill, and as a demonstration of it, a person should be able to create the following:

-1. A PHP program on [REPL](https://repl.it/languages/php) to showcase functional programming techniques
+After attaining this skill, and as a demonstration of it, I should be able to create a PHP program using functional programming techniques.

 ----------